 Both these succulents do well in a temperature range of 70° – 80° F.

-In winter times, temperatures ranging from 55° – 60° F shall be ideal for your plant growth.
+Winter temperatures ranging from 55° – 60° F shall be ideal for your plant growth.

 Being true plants of the desert, none of them can survive the harsh climate of the winter.